Sapiens-wx/BulletHell/Assets/Scripts/ResearchUtilities/Muse/readme.md

 ## Usage
 1. Add `MuseLslManager` to your Unity scene (or call `GetOrCreateInstance` to make sure there exist one).
 2. Use `MuseEEGFileRecorder` to record EEG data to disk.
-You can access it by `MuseLslManager.Instance.FileRecorder` Recording can be started/stopped programmatically.
+You can access it by `MuseLslManager.Instance.FileRecorder` Recording can be started/stopped programmatically with `TryStartRecording` and `StopRecording`.
 3. All data is written in CSV format for easy analysis.

 ## Dependencies